-The Academy Trust aims to advance for the public benefit, education in the United Kingdom.
+The Academy Trust aims to advance education in the United Kingdom for the public benefit.
 In setting the objectives of the Academy Trust and planning associated activities, the Governors have given careful consideration to the Charity Commission's general guidance on public benefit.
-In addition as part of the public consultation process prior to an application to increase the school PAN to meet increased demand for selective places in the Ashford area, the school undertook to provide additional resource to encourage applications from pupils in primary schools in local disadvantaged areas which have traditionally provided fewer pupils to the school.